David R. Helmick

-David is a former prosecutor and an experienced criminal law practitioner, and his practice involves matters with a criminal element such as claims against businesses for false imprisonment and wrongful prosecution.
+David is a former prosecutor, and his practice often involves matters with a criminal or governmental element.
+He has argued in both the Georgia Supreme Court and the Court of Appeals, and appeared before the federal courts in Columbus, Macon, Albany and Athens, Georgia.
 In addition to his experience before Georgia and federal courts, David has also handled matters before the Trademark Trial and Appeal Board.

 David joined Waldrep, Mullin & Callahan, LLC as an associate in 2012 and became a partner in 2015.
 In the past several years David has:

 - Obtained a defense verdict as lead counsel for two law enforcement officials sued for excessive force;

 - Obtained full dismissal in favor of several law enforcement clients sued over plaintiff's search and prosecution;

 - Secured summary judgment for elected official in action claiming retaliation, discrimination and harassment;

 - Secured recovery for murder victim’s family in federal lawsuit over victim’s life insurance policies;